12 Unfailing Press Release Writing Rules to Instantly Achieve Excellent Online Exposure

 Your headline sets the title of the press release.
 This title should make it clear to the reader what the press release has to say.
 A good headline grabs the reader's attention and makes them want to know more.

 The date section of the press release tells the reader where your organization is located and how relevant the information is.
-For example, if your organization is based in New York City, the date section would look like this.
-New York, November 19, 2021.
+For example, if your organization is based in New York City, the date section would look like this: New York, November 19, 2024.

-At the bottom of your text, you can include information about the organization that created it.
+At the bottom of your text, include information about the organization that created it.
 This information should include basic information such as the year the organization was founded, the purpose of its activities, and the services it provides.
-Provide basic information.

 Allowing journalists to contact you is essential.
-Please provide the postal address, telephone number, and email address of the person who can contact you about this article.
+Provide the postal address, telephone number, and email address of the person who can contact you about this article.
 You may also include links to your organization's website and social media accounts.

 The press release should be one A4 page in length.
 A press release should average between 3000 and 5000 characters.
 It should not exceed two pages and should include a title, logo, and contact details.